 While I’m not a fan of posting condolence messages on Facebook, I’ve become aware of just how comforting the immediacy of support can be.

 Facebook seems to be doing the same thing and more in a quicker and more efficient format.
-For example, years ago when a cousin died, it took lots of work to hunt down old photos, make copies, and send an album to her husband.
-Now, it’s easy to scan old photos and post new ones on Facebook, some the bereaved may never have seen.
+For example, years ago when a cousin died, it took lots of work for me to hunt down old photos, make copies, and send an album to her bereaved husband.
+Now, it’s easy to scan old photos and post new ones on Facebook, some the bereaved might never have seen.
 And even if they have seen them, they have all the memories in one online place.

-Will I stop mailing written condolences?
-Probably not.
+Will I stop writing and mailing written condolences?
+No I won't.
 But I will be more flexible in sharing stories and photos on Facebook.
-If I see the bereaved is “liking” what they see, I may add some memories to the mix.
+If I see the bereaved is “liking” what they see, I might add some memories to the mix.
 After all, the whole point is comforting the bereaved.

 Robbie Miller Kaplan is an author who writes from a unique perspective as a mother who has lost two children.
 She has written How to Say It When You Don't Know What to Say, a guide to help readers communicate effectively when those they care about experience loss, available in ebooks for "Illness & Death," "Suicide," "Miscarriage," "Death of a Child," "Death of a Stillborn or Newborn Baby," "Pet Loss," "Caregiver Responsibilities," "Divorce" and "Job Loss."
 All titles are in Amazon's Kindle Store.